RitwikGupta/PittCourseAPI/README.md

 ## Installation

-Pitt API can be installed using the python package manager ``pip``.
+The Pitt API can be installed using the Python package manager `pip`.
 To make your development easier, you can run the pip commands in a virtual environment.

 1. Install ``pipenv`` using the [instructions](https://pipenv.pypa.io/en/latest/installation.html) for your operating system, pipenv is a tool which manages your python virtual environments for you.
 2. Run the commands ``pipenv sync --dev`` and ``pipenv shell`` to create and setup the virtual environment.